nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 Harrisburg, Negroes in; reaction against Negroes in,

-Harrison, President William H., accommodated at the café of John Julius, a Negro,
+Harrison, President William H.: [accommodated at the café of John Julius, a Negro,](chapter-05.md#president-harrison-cafe)

 Hayden: [a successful clothier](chapter-05.md#lewis-hayden-clothier),